0EnIgma1/Hand-Distance-Estimation/README.md

 Bounding box method uses the hand's bounding box width and height.
 Converts the pixel values into centimeter(cm).

-- [x] Prone to erros due to hand angles
+Prone to errors due to hand angles rgb(255,0,0)

 ## Index Position method